1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Event on the Mill Pond.

-Miss Kathleen Stokey and Master Roger Stokey fell in the Mill Pond yesterday about 11 o'clock in the morning.
+Miss Kathleen Stokey and Master Roger Stokey fell into the Mill Pond yesterday about 11 o'clock in the morning.
 They were not hurt.
 Kathleen is 8 1/2 and Roger is 6 1/2.
 They were stepping in a rowboat when it happened.
 The millpond is not very deep, but dirty.
 They broke a little wharf.

 Communicated by Kathleen Stokey